ZacUK

 I love coins

 Quote: "Moneytane"The person with the Nprwegian coin - I think someone may have attempted, but did not do very well.
-The 1931 Australian shilling catalogues $10 alone in Fine, so he/she got a bargain.
+The 1931 Australian shilling catalogues $10 alone in Fine, so he/she got a bargain.:wiz:

 Yes it is a bummer the Norwegian coin was cleaned.
-It does have some nice rim toning though
+It does have some nice rim toning though:).
+Do you know the value of it in its present state?

 As for the shilling, I didn’t know it would be worth $10 thought it was just junk silver.
 Thanks for the info.
 Guess that coin pays for my whole lot.